MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     - Type your own text.
     - Upload a text file.

-    For example, enter the following input text and detect the language it's written in:
+   For example, suppose you encounter a vintage computer, and you're curious about its history.
+You find a label that contains the following text on the computer casing.
+Enter the text and detect the language it is written in:

     ```
-    ¡Hola!
-Me llamo Josefina y vivo en Madrid, España.
-Soy doctora en un hospital, ¡lo que me mantiene muy ocupada!
+   CPC 464
+   Art.-Nr.: 31020
+   Serien-Nr.: 464-87-041256
+   220–240 V ~ 50 Hz
+   40 W
+   Hergestellt in Korea
+   SCHNEIDER RUNDFUNKWERKE AG
+   Türkheim/Unterallgäu
+   Bundesrepublik Deutschland
     ```

-1. Experiment with input of your own.

-    > **Tip**: You can use the [Bing Translator](https://www.bing.com/translator){:target="_blank"} at `https://www.bing.com/translator` to generate text in languages you don't speak!
+    > **Tip**: If you want to investigate further, Foundry Tools includes a **Text Translator** service in the AI Services page; which you could use to translate the text.

 ### Identify PII in text